-- The first limit rises to 35% where: - the issuer is an EU member state or one of its local or regional authorities; - the issuer is a non-EU state or an international organisation which has at least one EU member state as a member; or - one of these entities guarantees the securities or money market instruments. - The first limit rises to 100% if one of the above entities acts as issuer or guarantor and the investment is made across six separate issues, with the value invested in each issue not exceeding 30% of the global net value of the fund. - The limits are increased to 25% and 80% respectively if the investment is in covered bonds issued by a credit institution from an EU member state, provided this increase is stipulated in the fund's constitutive documents.
+- The first limit rises to 35% where: - the issuer is an EU member state or one of its local or regional authorities; - the issuer is a non-EU state or an international organisation which has at least one EU member state as a member; or - one of these entities guarantees the securities or money market instruments. - The first and fourth limits rise to 25% and 80% respectively if the investment is in covered bonds issued by a credit institution from a EU member state.
+However, such covered bond issuances must be backed by underlying assets that fully secure the amount due and interest payment in the event the issuer defaults. - No more than 20% of a fund's global net value can be invested with a single entity.